 This highly informative article, entitled 'The Case for Rooms', discusses the evolution of the open concept home.

 19th Century sitting rooms, like the one below, no bigger than a common day formal living room, would have several entrances/exits.
-One or two of the doors would be reserved completely for servant access, and would sometimes be camoflaged in to the decor so butlers and maid would . seemingly appear and out of nowhere, clean or serve, then quietly disapperar.
-Why acknowledge 'the help' if you dont have to?
-This was the advantage to having many separate rooms and segregated hallways and floors.
+One or two of the doors would be reserved completely for servant access, and would sometimes be camouflaged into the decor so butlers and maid would seemingly appear and out of nowhere, clean or serve, then quietly disappear.
+Why acknowledge 'the help' if you don't have to?
+This was the advantage of having many separate rooms and segregated hallways and floors.
 Open sightlines - and the ability to see everything happening on the same floor at a glance - simply wasn't socially acceptable nor domestically desirable

 Meanwhile, with the merchant and working classes, many homes started out as a handful of rooms, most of which were multi-purpose, confined by the cost of building multiple rooms.
-As the cost of construction became more affordable, working class homes began to add more rooms to their homes, though they remained segragated.
+As the cost of construction became more affordable, working-class homes began to add more rooms to their homes, though they remained segregated.

-While this was attributed to various reasons, including tradition and social expectiation, it was pushed along by more pragmatic issues; working class homes were smaller, but housed more people (families were larger), and so walls provided privacy.
-Moreover, heating costs continued to be constant concern for the less affluent, and heating one small room at a time was simply smart budgeting.
+While this was attributed to various reasons, including tradition and social expectation, it was pushed along by more pragmatic issues; working-class homes were smaller but housed more people (families were larger), and so walls provided privacy.
+Moreover, heating costs continued to be a constant concern for the less affluent, and heating one small room at a time was simply smart budgeting.
 Maintaining formal rooms meant they could compartmentalize the heating of their homes to conserve precious commodities like firewood and coal.
-The 1867 painting by Albert Anker, below, depicting people gathered around a tile stove, demonstrates the 19th century concept of "heating people, not spaces".
+The 1867 painting by Albert Anker, below, depicting people gathered around a tile stove, demonstrates the 19th-century concept of "heating people, not spaces".
 Maintaining formal rooms meant they could compartmentalize the heating of their homes to conserve precious commodities like firewood and coal.

 Photo courtesy of Wikipedia Commons

 The diversion began during the 1800s; the design of homes for the wealthy evolved to be more open, as the trend of having live-in help declined and construction materials became more available.
-By the 1900's a siginificant portion of houses being built - particularly in growing urban centres, were combining rooms, like the kitchen and dining areas, or living and dining zones.
+By the 1900s a significant portion of houses being built - particularly in growing urban centres, were combining rooms, like the kitchen and dining areas, or living and dining zones.
 Pocket doors - hidden within the walls - and French Doors became popular during the Edwardian period in Toronto, offering the ability to close rooms off if needed.
-But, when not in use, double wide doorways between rooms dissolved the visual barriers and allowed main floor prinipal rooms feel more airy and connected.
-Here's a picture of a modernized home I recently sold that had preserved much of it's Edwardian architectural details:
+But, when not in use, double-wide doorways between rooms dissolved the visual barriers and allowed main floor principal rooms to feel more airy and connected.
+Here's a picture of a modernized home I recently sold that had preserved much of its Edwardian architectural details:

 Here's an informative piece from the New York Times which includes a map of how families typically use their living space these days, in "Why Are Antiques So Cheap?
 Because Everyone Lives in the Kitchen".

-In Toronto, back in the 1980s this city began its love affair for the open concept space plan by gutting the main floors of our Victorian and Edwardian housing stock.
+In Toronto, back in the 1980s, this city began its love affair for the open-concept space plan by gutting the main floors of our Victorian and Edwardian housing stock.
 No question, open concept living is well-suited to narrow houses.
-Where hallways once circumnavigated warrens of pokey rooms, their banishment often increased the width of a living space by 25 percent.
+Where hallways once circumnavigated warrens of pokey rooms, their banishment often increased the width of living space by 25 percent.
 By removing the corridors, the volume of space dramatically increased in these vintage houses, often enhancing the scale and proportion.
-They felt lighter, brighter and had better air flow.
+They felt lighter, brighter, and had better airflow.

 However, as far as housing types go, the urban condo is better suited to the open concept layout, given their propensity to be, shall we say, 'efficiently designed'.
 They also tend to have one or two exposures, so with windows at a premium, an open living space means more natural light.
 Furthermore, the rise of single and two-person households in urban centres means dwellings don't have to be designed for the large laughing barking broods of yesteryear.
 When the single is microwaving his dinner to eat while watching 'The Game' mansplayed on his sectional he doesn't need acres of space, let alone much of a kitchen, to live his everyday life.

-In the diminutive condo, the island becomes ground control for domestic organization, social media logistics, wine-o-clock and food prep.
-The small household can multi-task effortlessly in the open concept space plan, as long as every resident is committed to doing the same thing.
-It's the moment when one person wants to watch a movie and the other wants to puree a potato leek soup life lived large in one room can be problematic.
+In the diminutive condo, the island becomes ground control for the domestic organization, social media logistics, wine-o-clock, and food prep.
+The small household can multi-task effortlessly in the open-concept space plan, as long as every resident is committed to doing the same thing.
+It's the moment when one person wants to watch a movie and the other wants to puree a potato leek soup life lived largely in one room can be problematic.

 Here's a 2018 piece by authors at HGTV, called, "10 Downsides to Open-Concept Living You’ve Never Considered."

 And it's not just limited to Zoomers.
 A wide open kitchen may look great in a photo (like above) but living with one has other challenges.
 As any home cook will tell you, the best meals usually involve the most dishes, and there is nowhere really to “hide the mess”.
-There are even smell issues, if you are cooking something particularly fragrant.
+There are even smell issues if you are cooking something particularly fragrant.
 We're seeing more and more articles like this NY Times piece, “The Closed Kitchen Makes a Comeback”, which sites these very arguments for a more compartmentalize kitchen.
 More and more homeowners are preferring separate spaces for cooking and entertaining - nobody wants to have their guests witness food prep mishaps and endure overpowering sounds and smells.
-In the aforementioned article, the New York Times talks about a array of new residential buildings in Manhattan that are offering separated kitchen, as well as a developer of Twenty 1 (a brand new loft building in Chelsea) who opted to separate the kitchen from the living spaces with a pair of sliding oak doors - allowing owners to choose the level of openess in their unit.
-He said that his choice to opt for formal kitchen spaces in the new development was both a nod to prewar apartment design and a fulfillment of a demand for separarte entertaining and food prep spaces.
+In the aforementioned article, the New York Times talks about an array of new residential buildings in Manhattan that are offering a separated kitchen, as well as a developer of Twenty 1 (a brand new loft building in Chelsea) who opted to separate the kitchen from the living spaces with a pair of sliding oak doors - allowing owners to choose the level of openness in their unit.
+He said that his choice to opt for formal kitchen spaces in the new development was both a nod to prewar apartment design and fulfillment for the demand for separate entertaining and food prep spaces.